Purdue vs. Illinois Predictions, College Basketball BetMGM Promo Codes, & Picks - January 5

 Purdue Performance Insights

-- The Boilermakers rank 20th in college basketball with 105.8 points scored per 100 possessions, and 39th in college basketball defensively with 83.0 points conceded per 100 possessions.
+- The Boilermakers rank 18th in college basketball by averaging 105.8 points per 100 possessions on offense, and defensively are 42nd in college basketball, allowing 83.0 points per 100 possessions.

 Illinois Performance Insights

-- The Fighting Illini put up 83.9 points per game (27th in college basketball) while allowing 65.5 per outing (59th in college basketball).
-They have a +239 scoring differential and outscore opponents by 18.4 points per game.
+- The Fighting Illini outscore opponents by 18.4 points per game (posting 83.9 points per game, 26th in college basketball, and allowing 65.5 per outing, 61st in college basketball) and have a +239 scoring differential.

-- Illinois ranks first in the country at 45.2 rebounds per game.
-That's 12.5 more than the 32.7 its opponents average.
+- The 45.2 rebounds per game Illinois accumulates rank first in the nation, 12.5 more than the 32.7 its opponents record.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.